wpswings/wallet-system-for-woocommerce/README.txt

 = 2.5.1 - Released on 22 September 2023 =
 * New: Latest WP[6.3.1] and WC[8.1.1] Update
-* Fix:- Mail bug fixes
+* Fix: Mail bug fixes

 = 2.5.0 - Released on 20 September 2023 =
 * New: Negative wallet amount support